rodrigohenrik/Ethical-Hacking-Roadmap/README.md

 - **Opsec**: Operations security, which is a process that identifies critical information to determine if friendly actions can be observed by enemy intelligence, determines if information obtained by adversaries could be interpreted to be useful to them, and then executes selected measures that eliminate or reduce adversary exploitation of friendly critical information.
 [Wikipedia](https://en.wikipedia.org/wiki/Operations_security)

 - **Black/grey/white hat hacker**: Someone who uses bugs or exploits to break into systems or applications.
 The goal and the method differ depending on whether they're a black, grey, or white hat hacker.
 A black hat is just someone malicious who does not wait  for permission to break into a system or application.
 A white hat is *usually* a security researcher who practices ethical hacking.
-A grey hat is just in the middle of these two kinds of hackers, they might want to be malicious if it can be beneficial (data breach, money, whistleblowing ...).
+A grey hat is just in the middle of these two kinds of hackers, they might want to be malicious if it can be beneficial (data breach, money, whistleblowing...).

 - **Red team**: According to Wikipedia, a red team or the red team is an independent group that challenges an organization to improve its effectiveness by assuming an adversarial role or point of view.
 It is particularly effective in organizations with strong cultures and fixed ways of approaching problems.
 The United States intelligence community (military and civilian) has red teams that explore alternative futures and write articles as if they were foreign world leaders.
 Little formal doctrine or publications about Red Teaming in the military exist.
 In infosec exercises, Red teamers are playing the role of attackers.
 [Wikipedia](https://en.wikipedia.org/wiki/Red_team)